oroinc/documentation/book/data_api.rst

     7. Click the :guilabel:`Try!` button to send the request to the server.

-Provided you have the edit permission to the record, you will see the updated data in the :guilabel:`Response Body` section after the response from the server is reveived.
+Provided you have the edit permission to the record, you will see the updated data in the :guilabel:`Response Body` section after the response from the server is received.

 |